-The search for the best headphones for people with glasses can be somewhat tricky.
-Because of this issue, I have rounded up a list of the best headphones for people with glasses.
+The search for the best headphones for people that wear glasses can be somewhat tricky.
+Because of this issue, I have rounded up a list of the most popular headphones for people with glasses.

 The list was compiled based on my knowledge and using various rating factors.
 The factors or say elements I considered the most were sound quality, comfort while wearing the headphones, build quality, and much more.